NCAR/GPEP/docs/How_to_create_config_files.md

 ## transform_vars

 _Optional._ Some variables (e.g., precipitation) may need to be transformed to reduce the skewness of the probability distribution. `boxcox` transformation is supported with the parameter defined in the `model.settings.toml` file.
 An empty value means no transformation.
 If not provided, no transformation.
 For example, `transform_vars = ['boxcox', '', '']`.
+For probabilistic estimation of skewed variables such as precipitation, transformation is recommended.
+In contrast, if only deterministic estimation is needed, transformation is not necessary.

 ## dynamic_predictor_name

-A list corresponding to `target_vars` that defines what dynamic predictors will be used in gridding estimation for each target variable.
+_Optional._ A list corresponding to `target_vars` that defines what dynamic predictors will be used in gridding estimation for each target variable.
 Invalid variable names or an empty list means that dynamic predictors won't be used.
 For example, `dynamic_predictor_name = ['cube_root_prec_rate, tmp_2m', 'tmp_2m', '']` where `prcp` will use `cube_root_prec_rate` and `tmp_2m` as dynamic predictors, `tmean` will use `tmp_2m`, and `trange` will not use dynamic predictors.

 ```
 dynamic_predictor_name = [['cube_root_prec_rate', 'tmp_2m'],